top of page

 View of Pisa, with the leaning tower just right of the middle.

-It took a bit of searching but we quickly found the tower.
+It took a bit of searching, but we quickly found the tower.
 It was even more tilted than I expected.
-A French guy who was also on cycling vacation came to ask if we knew if there was a campsite in Pisa.
+A French guy on a cycling vacation came to ask if we knew if there was a campsite in Pisa.
 There was one right next to the old center.
-We looked around a bit and took a photo with the tower and our bikes to prove we had made it here.
+We looked around a bit and took a photo of the tower and our bikes to prove we had made it here.

 Bram at the Tower of Pisa.